-The Holy Spirit is committed to keeping pupils safe by ensuring that visitors to school do not pose a risk to children at our school.
+The Holy Spirit School is committed to keeping pupils safe by ensuring that visitors to school do not pose a risk to children at our school.
 We therefore ensure that:

-- Visitors to school sign in using the digital system at Reception and wear identification sticker indicate they have done so - ALL staff and children, where appropriate, will challenge visitors to school who are not wearing correct identification - Visitors sign out and remove/hand in their identification when they leave the school - Visitors are made aware of who to speak to if they are worried about a child during their visit by reporting any concerns to the DSL or the Headteacher - Visitors are accompanied during their visit, when children are present, unless they have undergone relevant checks and these are accepted and verified by DSL or Headteacher.
-If unsupervised they will also be provided with a summary of key safeguarding, behaviour and code of conduct expectations - Visitors will behave in a way that is compliant with the school's code of conduct - Visitors will not use mobile phones or other similar electronic devices during their visit unless agreed by the Headteacher or DSL. - Visitors will not initiate contact or conversations with pupils unless this is relevant and appropriate to the reason for their visit - When there are several visitors to the school at the same time (such as for an assembly etc.) there will be adequate staff supervision of children and visitors.
-A risk assessment will be undertaken if deemed necessary or appropriate - When visitors are undertaking activities with children, content of the activity will be agreed with the Headteacher or DSL, prior to the visit. - Contractors will be managed in line with the school's Health and Safety / Visitors on site Risk Assessment
+- Visitors to school sign in, using the electronic sign in system and wear identification sticker and a lanyard to indicate they have done so. - ALL staff and children, where appropriate, will challenge visitors to school who are not wearing correct identification. - Visitors sign out and remove/hand in their identification when they leave the school. - Visitors are made aware of who to speak to if they are worried about a child during their visit by showing them the safeguarding poster, attached to most internal doors around the school

+- Visitors are accompanied during their visit, when children are present, unless they have undergone relevant checks, and these are accepted and verified by DSL or Headteacher.
+If unsupervised they will also be provided with a summary of key safeguarding, behaviour and code of conduct expectations. - Visitors will behave in a way that is compliant with the school's code of conduct. - Visitors will not use mobile phones or other similar electronic devices during their visit unless agreed by the Headteacher or DSL. - Visitors will not initiate contact or conversations with pupils unless this is relevant and appropriate to the reason for their visit. - When there are several visitors to the school at the same time (such as for an assembly etc.) there will be adequate staff supervision of children and visitors.
+A risk assessment will be undertaken if deemed necessary or appropriate. - When visitors are undertaking activities with children, content of the activity will be agreed with the Headteacher or DSL, prior to the visit. - Contractors will be managed in line with the school's Health and Safety / Contractors on site policy